smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/01_introduction_database_dependencies.md

 The `sys.sql_expression_dependencies` view is a system catalog view that details the dependencies of SQL expressions on database objects.
 It helps analyze the relationships between different database objects (tables, views, procedures, functions, etc.) and assess how modifications to one object could affect others.

-A dependency between two entities is created when one entity, referred to as the referenced entity, appears by name in a persisted SQL expression of another entity, known as the referencing entity.
+A dependency between two entities is created when one entity, the referenced entity, appears by name in a persisted SQL expression of another entity, the referencing entity.
 At the heart of this table are the `referencing_id` and `referenced_id` columns, along with several other columns that help describe the relationship and further details of the referenced object.
-These columns will become apparent once we begin working through examples.
+These columns will become apparent as we work through examples.

 ***

 **⚠️ Warning!**

 The Microsoft documentation contains some inaccuracies and provides limited examples.
-I recommend reviewing the provided scripts for a clearer understanding of how to use this table effectively.
+I recommend reviewing the provided scripts to better understand how to use this table effectively.

 [The Microsoft documentation can be found here](https://learn.microsoft.com/en-us/sql/relational-databases/system-catalog-views/sys-sql-expression-dependencies-transact-sql?view=sql-server-ver16).